bukurocci/jquery.eqHeight.js/README.md

 A simple jQuery plugin that equalize the height of elements

 ## Usage
-Specify the parent element of the elements which you would like to equalize the height, and call the method for equalizing their height
+Specify the parent element of the elements which you would like to equalize the height.

 ```js
 $('.example').eqHeight();